IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 -----------------------------------

 The next step is to detect when a bus is within 1km of any of the known points of interest.
-Note that the `Geofence` operator is designed to solve this exactly this type of problem.
-But for demonstration purposes you will write the logic yourself.
+_Note that the `Geofence` operator is designed to solve this exactly this type of problem.
+But for demonstration purposes you can write the logic yourself._

 Even though Streams provides dozens of built in operators, your unique needs might require you to write your own code.

 You can write your own code by using the `Custom` operator.
 The `Custom` operator is, as the name implies, for custom code.
 Here is the operator's stub:
 ```
 stream<rstring id, rstring poi, rstring message, float64 distance> BusesToAlert =
       Custom(ParsedDataStream; POI_FromFile)